jamesljeffrey1995/Windows-deploy-terraform-gitlab/README.md

 <b>Your Token:</b><br>
 ![token](https://imgur.com/NUukZYb.png)<br>
-Here you will enter your registration token:<br>
+Here you will enter your registration token, an example below:<br>
 ```Nx_2YeKNQJRx8eXdhxrV```<br>
 <b>Here is how the token is found:</b><br>
 Click where the red square is, this is the admin area: